 Our Mission

-The California Wolf Foundation is a non-profit charitable organization established to promote conservation of gray wolves and other native species by reducing conflict with agricultural producers, promoting preservation or restoration of habitats in California, and supporting research and education.
+The California Wolf Foundation is a volunteer run non-profit charitable organization established to promote conservation of gray wolves and other native species by reducing conflict with agricultural producers, promoting preservation or restoration of habitats in California, and supporting research and education.

 Photo by Bridger Peaks Photography